AliGoodarzi-Ai/Transfer-Learning-for-Medical-Image-Classification/README.md

 This folder contains the outcomes of all tasks (**Task A** to **Task D**).
 The results are saved in the following formats:

 - **📄 Terminal Logs**: Outputs from terminal runs during model training and evaluation, providing insights into model performance metrics like accuracy, loss, and validation scores over epochs.
-- **📑 CSV Files**: Detailed results are saved as CSV files for each task, including predictions, evaluation metrics, and model parameters.
+- **📑 CSV Files**: Detailed results are saved as CSV files for each task.
 - **📊 Figures**: Visual representations of the results, named according to their respective tasks.

 ---